ReasonSong/CS-2110/README.txt

 -> Due to the latency of function repaint(), the GUI can’t update simultaneously when AI plays with AI even though we use paintimmediately() to improve the performance.

+-> SmartAI is not smart enough. in some cases, it can beat other AIs, but sometimes it does not perform smart.
+The MinMaxAI class is implemented with minimax algorithm.
+A helper function minMax is implemented to perform the recursion to search a certain depth of game tree to get the best score for the player. minMax function returns a int array contain best score so far, row of best location, and column of best location for next move to nextMove function.
+Then nextMove can get the best location.
+The mot-smart-enough-performance might caused by the imperfection of the calculation of max score and/or min score, however, did not find the bug yet.
+Bugs will be fixed in the future.

 3. Feedback